thibaut-neoledge/azure-docs.fr-fr/includes/virtual-machines-common-cli-deploy-templates.md

     data:    vmSize                 String        Standard_A1
     info:    group deployment create command OK

-Notez que ce modèle déploie une image Windows Server ; toutefois, vous pouvez facilement la remplacer par n’importe quelle image Linux.
-Vous souhaitez créer un cluster Docker avec plusieurs gestionnaires swarm ?
-[Vous pouvez le faire](https://azure.microsoft.com/documentation/templates/docker-swarm-cluster/).
+Note that this template deploys a Windows Server image; however, it could easily be replaced by any Linux image.
+Want to create a Docker cluster with multiple swarm managers?
+[You can do it](https://azure.microsoft.com/documentation/templates/docker-swarm-cluster/).

-## <a id="remove-a-resource-group"></a>Tâche : Supprimer un groupe de ressources
+## <a name="<a-id="remove-a-resource-group"></a>task:-remove-a-resource-group"></a><a id="remove-a-resource-group"></a>Task: Remove a resource group

-N'oubliez pas que vous pouvez effectuer un redéploiement dans un groupe de ressources, mais si vous ne voulez plus en utiliser un, vous pouvez le supprimer en utilisant `azure group delete <group name>`.
+Remember that you can redeploy to a resource group, but if you are done with one, you can delete it by using `azure group delete <group name>`.

     azure group delete myResourceGroup
     info:    Executing command group delete